18F/handbook/_pages/policies/employee-resources-policies/performance-management.md

   * [Supervisor (Section 3, Topic 3.2)](https://drive.google.com/open?id=15Xm9NF_KfcWN-ZxPomooowEAq51073Xi)

 ### Creating a new performance plan
 In most cases, supervisors should own the creation of performance plans for direct reports.
-This step applies to new empoloyees and existing employees who have recently changed roles and require a new performance plan.
+This step applies to employees who require a new performance plan such as new employees and existing employees who have recently changed roles.

 * Step-by-step instructions:
   * [Employee](https://drive.google.com/open?id=1ljNaoVzZajW4REwaWDOmGdahwASStVta)